NeatNerdPrime/sonic-pi/BUILD-WINDOWS.md

 ## Tips
 - Error logs are written to `%USERPROFILE%\.sonic-pi\logs`, and are useful to diagnose any startup problems.
-- If a rebuild errors at the final stage of copying files, or you are otherwise having trouble starting Sonic Pi, there is win-killprocess.bat to remove Sonic Pi from memory.
-This will also kill SuperCollider if it has been left running.
 - 32bit and 64bit don't mix.
 Build the one you want in a clean tree.
   Make sure you also install all the right 32/64 bit components to match your build.
 64bit is recommended on modern machines.